Review unit provided by Kobo

 There's no 3.5mm audio jack so you'll need Bluetooth headphones or speakers to listen to audiobooks.
 Bluetooth connection is good.

-Kobo Sage's battery life drains 16-18 percent for each hour of audiobook playback.
-Total audiobook playtime is around 6-7 hours.
-This is much shorter battery life compared to Kobo Libra 2.
-If you're just reading eBooks, Kobo Sage battery life can last for weeks.
+Battery life drains 11-12 percent for each hour of audiobook playback.
+Total audiobook playtime is around 9 hours.
+If you're just reading eBooks, battery life can last for weeks.

 Bluetooth will turn off automatically after a few minutes if there's no audiobook playback.